kennylwe/kennylwe/README.md

  - i'm Kenny, A '27 Student at LCHS
  - I like reading, computers, and java
  - Vim user, game dev(?), probably going to switch to linux
- - [insert personal website here for later lol]
+ - [insert personal website here for later]

 <!--
 **kennylwe/kennylwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.